It is believed that there isn’t a particular age for an individual to start a business of their own.

 An entrepreneur’s confident decisions are rooted in early independence.
 Give your child the authority to make their own decisions and help them own those decisions and feel good about it.
 It is advised that when kids are young parents should limit choices to few options so that they don’t get overwhelmed and as they grow older loosen the reigns and trust them with bigger decisions.

-When your child faces a risky situation help at first and then transit towards independence.
+When your child faces a risky situation helps them first, and then transit towards independence.
 Tasks should be progressively more difficult.
-This gives the child a sense of mastery.”
+This gives the child a sense of mastery.
 By setting them up to succeed, you empower them to feel confident taking risks.
 Taking risks is one quality of an entrepreneur that makes him/her successful.